 Of course, it’s hard to call someone by their proper name when it’s a mouthful.
 So the media calls the royals Prince William, Prince Harry, Princess Diana, Duchess/Princess Kate, Duchess Meghan, etc. Queen Elizabeth’s mother’s title was Her Majesty Queen Elizabeth The Queen Mother, but that’s quite a mouthful, so the press shortened it to simply The Queen Mother.
 Prince Edward, Queen Elizabeth’s youngest child, is married to Sophie, Countess of Wessex, but members of the UK press pack sometimes refer to her as Sophie Wessex.
 But it’s pretty wild when people can’t give their own name properly.

 The issue of royal names came up once again in 2019 when Meghan delivered a healthy son on May 6 of that year.
-There were rumours that the Queen had been hesitant to give their firstborn child and any subsequent children a title befitting a senior member of the royal family.
-There was precedent for their child to be styled His/Her Royal Highness and to be titled as a Prince/ss of the United Kingdom.
-However, days after the birth, Meghan and Harry announced that it was their intention to name their son Archie Harrison Mountbatten-Windsor, foregoing the HRH and the title of Prince.
+There were rumours that the Queen had been hesitant to give their firstborn child and any subsequent children a title befitting a senior member of the royal family at this time.
+However, days after the birth, Meghan and Harry announced that it was their intention to name their son Archie Harrison Mountbatten-Windsor, foregoing the HRH and any title.

-Whether this decision to make Archie “a normal child” was actually his parents’ or his Queen’s, we do not know.
+Whether this decision to have Archie be a normally named child was actually his parents’ or his Queen’s, we do not know.
 However, Meghan and Harry left some wiggle room, indicating that this was just for the time being, and that Archie may elect to have a new title in the future when he is old enough to make that choice.
 They are presumably referring to the future deaths of Queen Elizabeth and/or King Charles.
-At this point, Archie may be entitled to be granted a new title/style, although it would be the new monarch’s decision, and not Archie’s or his parents’.
+When Queen Elizabeth dies and Charles becomes King, Archie and any siblings would be entitled to an HRH style and the title “Prince/ss ______ of Sussex”.

 There are lots of unanswered questions about what will happen at the one year review of Meghan and Harry’s departure as senior working members of the royal family.
 At the beginning of the test year, as some have called it, the couple were told by the Queen that they would retain their styles of His and Her Royal Highness, but that they were not to use them publicly.
 The idea was that they were not to make money or publicity from their HRHs.
 For now they are still allowed to be called the Duke and Duchess of Sussex, although they are not allowed to use the term “Sussex Royal” in any branding.
 This scuttered the Duke and Duchess’s plans for a non-profit called “The Royal Foundation of the Duke and Duchess of Sussex”, of which trademarks had been filed for educational activities, clothing and paper products for sale.
 Once the Queen made her decision on them not being able to use “Sussex Royal” or the word “royal” in their new lives, these trademarks were abandoned and a new non-profit called Archewell, named after their son, was created.
 This seems to have been done on a whim and with not much thought, the charity name equivalent of the meme on the internet that shows a picture of the actor Penn Badgley with the quote “What’s your name, son” ‘Uhhhh…’ (looks at cop’s shirt pocket) ‘Penn Badgley?’